-- 1) Set the dip switches on the receiver by switching them in the up, down or center position.
+- 1) Set the dip switches 1-12 on the receiver by switching them in the up or down position.
 Record this dip switch combination - 2) Slide off the battery cover of the transmitter (located at the bottom front cover) - 3) Set the dip switches in the transmitter to the same settings as the dip switches on the receiver. - 4) Repeat this for all of the transmitters.